Ideal classes of orders in quaternion algebras: Duality

 Observe also that $\frf = \ccR{O}{O'}$ meets the hypothesis of the theorem, since $\ccR{O}{O'} \subseteq O$ because $1 \in O'$, and $\ccR{O}{O'}$ is a left $O'$-ideal by Lemma~\ref{lemma:colonalpha}.\ref{lemma:colonalpha:7}. \end{remark}

-Provided that the residue fields of the maximal ideals of $R$ are all finite, this theorem implies that the set of weak right equivalence classes is finite.
+Provided that the residue fields of the maximal ideals of $R$ are all finite, this theorem implies that the set of weak right equivalence classes is finite, which could be considered a `weak' version of the Jordan-Zassenhaus Theorem \cite[Thm~26.4]{Rei03}, see the Corollary~\ref{cor:wkJZ} below.
 A similar statement holds for isomorphism classes of orders, where we say that two orders $O$ and $O'$ are isomorphic if there exists $\alpha \in B^\times$ such that $O' = \alpha O \alpha^{-1}$.

-\begin{cor} Let $\mathcal{J}$ be a set of representatives $J$ of the weak right equivalence classes satisfying $\OR{J}=O$.
+\begin{cor} Assume that $B$ satisfies $\condi$ and $\condii$.
+Let $\mathcal{J}$ be a set of representatives $J$ of the weak right equivalence classes satisfying $\OR{J}=O$.
 Assume that every maximal ideal $\p$ of $R$ has finite residue field $R/\p$.
 Then $\mathcal{J}$ is finite. \end{cor} \begin{proof} By Theorem~\ref{thm:wkclfinitequot}, all weak equivalence classes with given right order $O$ have a representative $J$ contained in some order $O'$ containing $O$ and contain some lattice $\frf$ contained in $O'$.
 By Lemma~\ref{lem:finmanylatt}, there are only finitely many such $J$, hence $\mathcal{J}$ is finite. \end{proof}